Retatrutide Side Effects: GI Rates, Safety Signals & Clinical Comparison

 What Did Phase 2 Safety Data Reveal?

-The pivotal Phase 2 trial published by Jastreboff et al. in the New England Journal of Medicine (2023) enrolled 338 adults with obesity across multiple dose cohorts of retatrutide over 48 weeks.
-The trial provided the most comprehensive safety dataset available for this investigational triple-agonist research compound.
+The pivotal Phase 2 trial published by Jastreboff et al. in the New England Journal of Medicine (2023) was a double-blind, placebo-controlled, multiple ascending dose trial that enrolled 338 adults with obesity across multiple dose levels of retatrutide over a 48-week treatment period.[1]
+The study provided the most comprehensive safety dataset available for this investigational triple hormone receptor agonist.

 Key safety findings from the trial: